MicrosoftDocs/customer-insights/ci-docs/data/b2b/b2b-overview.md

 For more information, see [data enrichment (preview) overview](../enrichment-hub.md)

+### Enrichment for data sources (preview)

+[Enhanced company data](enrichment-enhanced-company-data.md) is supported for enriching your customer data before data unification.

 ## Power Apps

 With a [Power Apps connector](../export-power-apps.md), you can choose the **UnifiedContact** table to display the contacts of a customer.